Stay Up To Date

-Customers are changing how they shop for cars, and that means dealerships need to rethink their digital marketing strategies to fit new audience behaviors.
+Customers are changing how they shop for cars, and that means dealerships need to rethink their automotive digital marketing strategy to fit new audience behaviors.
 As shoppers effortlessly juggle channels and devices to help improve their buying process, many dealerships (in fact, many businesses in general) are struggling to keep track.
 Here’s the breakdown on changing audience behaviors, and what your dealership can do about it.

 By now, you’re not likely to be shocked by the fact that 86% of car shoppers conduct online research before deciding to visit a local dealership.
 Car shoppers in general are spending a full 60% of their car-buying journey entirely online.

 Let’s explore these car-buying behaviors.

 First up: Where do shoppers turn to first during the shopping process?
 Car shoppers begin their journey with a problem, seeking a solution — and they are dependent on their research to deliver the right decision.